ssbc/benchmark-ci-runner/README.md

 curl http://127.0.0.1:3000/api/0.1/builds -d '{"project": "benchmark-ci"}'

-A specific revision can be buil using:
+A specific revision can be built using:

 curl http://127.0.0.1:3000/api/0.1/builds -d '{"project": "benchmark-ci", "buildParams": { "scmRev": "dfe086054e984f5bdf31331f26173c8e03239618" } }'

-Nci uses the current node version when running, so if you want to run the benchmarks with a different node version, just use nvm first.
+Nci uses the current node version when running, so if you want to run the benchmarks with a different node version use nvm first.

-## Running a specific build

-FIXME:
-Running a specific build
- - buildParams
-   params.buildParams.scmRev
- - env